 Your first landing page will be your company or product website.
 You can use this page to let people know about your product and start collecting user interest.
 We recommend using a website like Wix and Google Domains.

 One of the most important things to do before you start building an app is creating and deploying a strategy for building your beta list.
-Landing pages are a part of this, but you should know who you want to be the core group of testers that you will entrust with giving you feedback on your product and be intentional about gathering and managing this group.
+Landing pages are a part of this, but you should know who you want to be the core group of testers.
+These are the people that you will entrust with giving you feedback on your product and be intentional about gathering and managing this group.